We manage and maintain over 150 parks, sports grounds and areas of natural bushland.

 Ground cover and mass planting

 | Roundabouts and traffic islands

-The herbicide product we use to control weeds across the city is the Australian Pesticides and Veterinary Medicines Authority approved, glyphosate.
+The herbicide we use is glyphosate, approved by the Australian Pesticides and Veterinary Medicines Authority.

 What herbicide do we use to control weeds?

-Roundup Biactive® is a water soluble herbicide for non-selective control of annual and perennial weeds, and is considered the most efficient and effective method of controlling weeds across the city.
+It's used for non-selective control of annual and perennial weeds, and is considered the most efficient way to control weeds.

 What is glyphosate?

-Glyphosate is a broad spectrum weed killer which works on a wide variety of leafy weeds.
-It doesn’t distinguish one weed from another.
+Glyphosate works on a wide variety of leafy weeds.
+It can't tell one weed from another.

 Why do we use glyphosate?

 Glyphosate is an approved weed killer by the Australian Pesticides and Veterinary Medicines Authority, the Australian government’s national regulator of agricultural and veterinary chemical products.